Logo Futurismo

 David Rodrigues | The beautiful town of Ribeira Quente by the coast

 The parish of Ribeira Quente is by the seaside.
 Enjoy a walk in this typical Azorean village while listening to the waves of the Atlantic.
 The town is divided into two parts: Fogo and Ribeira.
-Ribeira is where the river of Tambores joins the ocean.
+Ribeira is where the River Tambores meets the ocean.
 It is at the harbor that you will see the fishermen showing their catches of the day.
 At Fogo, you will see the church of São Paulo and the beach, of course.

 Hike the Trail of Agrião